top of page

 The Road to Grenville - November 30th, 1821

-BEING Philemon’s oldest son, and having had much experience building other roads in the new settlement, Philemon Junior (Phil) was put in charge of building the road that would complete the land link between Wright’s Town and Grenville.
+BEING Philemon Wright Sr.’s oldest son, and having had much experience building other roads in the new settlement, Philemon Junior was put in charge of building the road that would complete the land link between Wright’s Town and Grenville.
 This would make the journey to Montreal much quicker for the settlers, as the only option was a day-long journey by packet boat to Grenville.

 Building roads was a difficult process that required labourers to clear the trees and brush, remove the boulders, and fold the ground from the sides to the middle with plows and shovels.
-Then, the rocks were crushed to make gravel, the road surface flattened, and the macadam was applied to the road’s surface.
+Then, the rocks were crushed to make gravel, the road surface flattened.
 The road was usually only wide enough to accommodate the width of a wagon or sleigh and had to follow the lay of the land.
 When it was completed it could be quite treacherous, most especially in the wintertime.

 Upon receiving the news of her husband’s death, Sally must have been overwhelmed.
 A young mother of only 31 years of age, newly widowed and grieving terribly, she would have been completely aware of her vulnerable situation in the small and isolated community that was Wright’s Town.
 She had her children and her farm, of course, and was surrounded by a large extended family, but what would the future hold for her?
 We can’t know what torment she must have gone through.

 Nicholas was determined to make his mark in Wright’s Town.
-In 1823, when someone approached Philemon Wright with the offer to buy a piece of land across the river, Nicholas overheard the conversation and asked The Squire if he could borrow the 95 pounds needed to purchase the land.
+In 1823, when someone approached Philemon Wright Sr., known by many as The Squire, with the offer to buy a piece of land across the river, Nicholas overheard the conversation and asked The Squire if he could borrow the 95 pounds needed to purchase the land.
 Philemon had no need for the scrubby patch of land, so he agreed to lend Nicholas the money.

 Nicholas was now a young man with property.
 His status in the community would soon grow when the land that he owned - largely covered in cedar bush and swamp - would become central to the plans for building both the Rideau Canal and Bytown.